betagouv/api-particulier-legacy/README.md

 Create an index pattern `filebeat-*` and select `@timestamp` as `Time Filter field name`.

-Make an api call with postman.
+Make an api call with Postman.

 From now on, your request to api-particulier are logged in Kibana.
 You should see them in the discover section.